Codeinwp/handbook-of-money/pages/reading-charts.md

 This battleground is very hard for the biggeners.
 You will need a lot a knowledge to understand the risk and evaluate it.

-If you want to know if a company is good to invest some money in their stock, you will most likely be in this situation:
+If you want to know if a company is good to invest in their stock, you will most likely be in this situation:

 ---